Government of Pennsylvania: Legislative branch

-The Pennsylvania General Assembly is the bicameral state legislature composed of 253 members: the House of Representatives with 203 members, and the Senate with 50 members.
-The speaker of the House of Representatives or their designated speaker pro tempore holds sessions of the House.
-The president of the Senate is the lieutenant governor, who has no vote except in the event of tie in the Senate, where the vote is 25-25.
+The Pennsylvania General Assembly is the bicameral state legislature composed of 253 members: the House of Representatives with 203 representatives, and the Senate with 50 senators.
+The speaker of the House or their designated speaker pro tempore holds sessions of the House.
+The president of the Senate is the lieutenant governor, who has no vote except to break a tie.
 The legislature meets in the Pennsylvania State Capitol in Harrisburg.
 Its session laws are published in the official Laws of Pennsylvania, which are codified in the Pennsylvania Consolidated Statutes.
 Members of the Senate and the House cannot hold a position in any civic office, and both the houses may expel a member with two-thirds vote.
 Any member who is expelled for corruption may never run again for reelection in either portion of the legislature.